 Sat 22 Aug · 15:00–16:00

-Marc Pantus speaks with a special guest about Wagner, Tannhäuser and more.
+Marc Pantus and special guest, conductor Ed Spanjaard discuss Wagner, Tannhäuser and more.
 An audio tour through Museumpark Orientalis, continuously accessible.
+In Dutch.

 Museumpark Orientalis